 Would-be attackers, on the whole, are cowards, attacking what they perceive to be weaker targets.
 You need to show them you are not.
 They are counting on their ‘victim’ to be compliant, and it is purely for this reason you should use your voice as loudly and strongly as you can, whether that be shouting at them and looking at them directly telling them to back off (profanities more than acceptable) or shouting for assistance.
 Do not hold back from using your voice.
 Most of the time strong body language and a ‘don’t fuck with me’ attitude will mean you won’t have to use self-defence.

-If walking down the road or in a new place stand straight and walk with purpose, everything about you should tell any potential assailant, do not f*ck with me.
+If walking down the road or in a new place stand straight and walk with purpose, everything about you should tell any potential assailant, do not fuck with Kittens.

 As mentioned the chances of being in a situation are very remote, but always go with your gut instinct, if something doesn’t feel right then more often than not it isn’t, knock on a door, go into a shop, the general public as a whole will always be willing to assist, should you ever need it.